-- See rare artifacts and family belongings, see live on-demand theater and his daughter's furnished home, Hall's Croft
+- See rare artifacts and family belongings, experience live on-demand theater and view his daughter's furnished home, Hall's Croft

 - Play with the animals at his mother's childhood home, Mary Arden’s Farm, and see Anne Hathaway’s Cottage, where Shakespeare romanced his wife-to-be

 Feel your high-school English Lit lessons coming to life as you stroll around Shakespeare’s Birthplace in Stratford-Upon-Avon, just a two-hour drive from London.
 Go back to the Bard's beginnings, and discover his early inspirations as you explore his charming hometown.
 You'll see live on-demand theater, rare artifacts from the Trust's collections, his mother's working Tudor farm, his daughter's home, and more!

 In the late 16th century, the Bard was born and raised in this traditional half-timbered house.
 It's now a museum outfitted with period furnishings - including a recreation of John Shakespeare's glove-making workshop.

 Shakespeare’s New Place

 Shakespeare called this his family home from 1597 until his death in 1616.
 Though demolished in the 17th century, you can trace the building's foundations, unearthed during excavations.

 This Jacobean home belonged to Shakespeare's daughter Susanna and her husband.
 Don't miss the authentic furnishings and magnificent garden.

 Mary Arden’s Farm